Battle Royale (manga): Battle Royale: Angels' Border

 In the first episode, Haruka reveals through narration that she had recently realized that she is a lesbian and has romantic feelings for her best friend, Yukie Utsumi.
 However, she did not have a chance to come out before her class was pulled into the Program, and she struggles with her feelings while she, Yukie, and the others are hiding in the lighthouse.
 She wants to be close to Yukie, but at the same time knows that Yukie has a crush on Shuya Nanahara, whom the girls rescue after his near-fatal escape from Kazuo Kiriyama.
 Haruka also admires Yukie for her leadership, as her friend keeps the group together by reminding them that they all share their hope.

 Each chapter of the episode concludes with a flash-forward to the events that lead the girls to turn on each other and the tragedy that results.
 The episode concludes with the injured Haruka's final act of fatally wounding Satomi Noda, who had killed Chisato and Yukie.
 Haruka dies when Satomi returns fire a final time before crumpling dead on the floor.

 The second episode is primarily told in a flashback to the previous school year.
 Chisato has a chance encounter with Shinji on the train back to Shiroiwa, and after an incident with a surly passenger, the two hop off the train early and spend time together.
 Shinji takes Chisato on an impromptu date, and the two get to know one another.
 However, they come to a shared realization that they should not associate too closely with one another.
 Shinji's uncle was killed by agents of the government for engaging in anti-government activities, and Chisato's older brother, while suspected and subsequently cleared of the same, committed suicide.
 Because of these family ties, Shinji and Chisato speculate that the authorities may accuse them of conspiring against the government if they spend too much time together, and so they keep apart while maintaining strong places in their hearts for each other.

 Like the first episode, each chapter of the second episode concludes with events that lead to the deaths of Shinji and Chisato.
 The ending also provides an explanation for why Chisato steps toward the gun on the table when Satomi threatens her and the others; an act that went without explanation or elaboration in the novel.
 Chisato's intent is to take the gun and throw it out of a window in order to show Satomi that she is not a threat.
 Only after it is too late does Chisato realize her mistake; Satomi reads Chisato's movement as aggressive, and kills her.
 As Chisato dies, she apologizes to Shinji for her failure.

+Battle Royale: Enforcers

+Battle Royale III: Enforcers is written by Koushun Takami and illustrated by Yukai Asada.
+It began serialization in Akita Shoten's Bessatsu Young Champion magazine in February 2022.
+The series is also licensed in North America by Viz Media as Battle Royale: Enforcers.